kodecocodes/i9t/multitasking/multitasking.markdown

 Build and run.
 Verify that the only time you see the popover turning into a modal fullscreen view is when your app is in the Slide Over or in the portrait orientation with multitasking enabled.

 ![width=95%](images/mt093.png)

+There has been some great tools in UIKit to prepare you for multitasking and adaptivity.
+Auto Layout, Size Classes are couple of them.
+If you are not using them already, it's time to update your code.
+In addition to those, there are  some new tools in UIKit to further assist you with multitasking; `UIView.readableContentGuide` and `UITableView.cellLayoutMarginsFollowReadableWidth` are two of those.
+You can learn more about **UIStackView and Auto Layout Changes** in chapter XX of this book.

+### Strategies

+There are some other strategies that you can use to improve your code in a multitasking environment:

+2. **Be flexible:** Step away from a pixle-perfect design for various platforms and orientations.
+You need to think about different sizes and how you can have a flexible app that responds to size changes appropriately.
+3. **Use Auto Layout:** Remove hardcoded sizes or code that manually changes size of elements, it's time to consider Auto Layout and make your code more flexible and easier to maintain.
+4. **Use Size classes:** One single layout doesn't always fit all displays.
+Use size classes to build a base layout and then customize each specific size class based on the individual needs of that size class.
+Don’t treat each of the size classes as a completely separate design, though, because as you saw earlier, an app on a single device can go from one size class to another size class.
+You don't want to make a dramatic change as user drags the divider!

+> **Note:** To refresh your memories, iPhone portrait is compact horizontal size class; iPhone landscape is compact horizontal size class except for iPhone 6 Plus which is regular horizontal size class. iPad has regular horizontal size class in both portrait and landscape orientations.
+To learn more about size classes, you can check out **Adaptive Layout** in iOS 8 By Tutorials.

 ## Keyboard